 By Bob Marshall, Chief Editor, Med Device Online

 There are four characteristics that can make or break a medical device event for me: energy, learning, community, and fun.
 Last week, I attended the Medical Device Technology Exchange (MDTX) show at the Meadowlands Expo Center in New Jersey, and MDTX delivered on all four of my priorities.
 Some of you may be familiar with this show from its previous incarnation as the 10X event.
-The driving force behind 10X -- now MDTX -- is Joe Hage, leader of the largest medical device group on LinkedIn.
+The driving force behind 10X -- now MDTX -- is Joe Hage, leader of the 350,000-member Medical Devices Group on LinkedIn.” where.
 From my first talk with Joe about topics I might present, I could sense his energy, and I knew we were going to have fun!

 In addition to talking about priorities and trends in the medical device industry, Hage and I got to know one another personally.
 When I shared that I was a guitar player and song writer, Hage told me about his passion for music.
 He is a member of Northwest Sound, a men's a capella chorus, and the Bellevue (WA) Chapter of the Barbershop Harmony Society.
 So when Hage joked with about me singing my presentation, I “joked” back about composing a song to begin my presentation.
 Ultimately, our joking became last week’s MDTX world premiere of “Regulatory Blues,” a tale of FDA misadventures set to an old blues riff in the key of G.